arnaudlayec/odoo-community-alayec/project_favorite_switch/readme/DESCRIPTION.rst

 wanted views, it allows end-users to be freed of the pain to filter themselves on their working project(s) - see "§ Configuration".

-Note: this is an alternative to new project-bar arriving in Odoo 18.0.
+Note: this is an alternative to new project-bar of Odoo 18.0.

 2. Synchronization between project's followers and user's favorites project